NoFussComputing/ansible_collection_netbox/docs/projects/ansible/collection/netbox/index.md

 </span>

 The intent of this collection is to enable integration from NetBox to other systems; With the sole focus being on NetBox being the Single Source of Truth.
+This collection is published on Ansible Galaxy and can be installed by running `ansible-galaxy collection install nofusscomputing.netbox`.

 ## Requirements